Shahadath0077/My-Phonebook/README.md

-- this is a simple c# Phonebook project with mongoDB.
+This is a simple c# Phonebook project with MongoDB.
-- user can add, update and delete contacts.
+User can add, update and delete contacts.